biraj094/image-caption-analysis/README.md

 The folder <code>captions</code> in the repository contains all groundtruth captions as well as the model generated captions.

-The annotations can be viewed in this [sheet](https://docs.google.com/spreadsheets/d/18qtOlw3fx2U0tpsXaBPplqvpL3YJEQoUMMsRXHYoeHU/edit?usp=sharing) as well.
+The annotations can be viewed in this [sheet](https://docs.google.com/spreadsheets/d/18qtOlw3fx2U0tpsXaBPplqvpL3YJEQoUMMsRXHYoeHU/edit?usp=sharing) or in <code>all_captions.csv</code> file.

 We used three metrics for our comparative study:
 1. METEOR